jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 What happens in systems?
 Who likes to work with a system that has a ton of verbs?

 That is really interesting.
-Right?
 Why is that?
 There is all of these inversions as we get to systems, aren't there?
 We have got lots of names of verbs, hardly any.
 We have this global control.
 We do not have global control.
 And we are going to have a lot of names in systems, but they are going to be used for other things, probably not
 verbs: machines and things like that, storage locations.
-And then these values, right, are going to need names, which is another critical thing.
+And then these values are going to need names, which is another critical thing.

 [Time 0:24:04]